 The audio format can be found on Blu-ray Discs, 4k Ultra HD Blu-rays, and digital movies (both in 4k Ultra HD and HD resolution).
 Netflix, Apple TV+, Amazon Prime Video, Disney+, HBO Max, and Vudu all offer Atmos with select titles.
 Here are some steps that should help you get Dolby Atmos playing on your audio system.

-A Dolby Atmos Speaker System
+Purchase a Dolby Atmos Speaker System

 To hear Dolby Atmos you need to have an audio system that supports it.
 This means your speaker system, soundbar, and/or AV receiver can all deliver Atmos.
 The product box and manual for your device should have the Dolby Atmos logo on it.
 Note: Most TVs do not have speaker systems that support Dolby Atmos audio although a few select do (see models on Amazon).